-TREATMENT OF BIOGENIC CARBON DIOXIDE EMISSIONS
+6.2 TREATMENT OF BIOGENIC CARBON DIOXIDE EMISSIONS

-Irving produces energy from biomass and biogas (Biogenic) that is derived from Residual forest products.
-CO2 emissions from Biogenic sources are treated differently than CO2 emissions from fossil fuels.
-Following the guidance of the Greenhouse Gas Protocol, Biogenic carbon is not reported in any of the scopes but, shall be separately reported (WRI 2011).
+Irving produces energy from biomass and biogas (biogenic) that is derived from residual forest products.
+CO2 emissions from biogenic sources are treated differently than CO2 emissions from fossil fuels.
+Following the guidance of the Greenhouse Gas Protocol, biogenic carbon is not reported in any of the scopes but, shall be separately reported (WRI 2011).

 Modeling of net removals associated with forest management results in the carbon in all merchantable timber being treated as emitted at the time of harvest except for those amounts added to HWP to reflect storage in wood products.
 In practice, a significant portion of this carbon is transported from the forest to manufacturing plants where it is subsequently used to generate heat used in the manufacturing process.
-The associated "biogenic" emissions (i.e., those carbon dioxide emissions resulting from the use of Residual material in boilers to generate heat) are not included within the reported Scope 1 emissions from our facilities to avoid double-counting these emissions as both forest emissions and facility emissions.
+The associated "biogenic" emissions (i.e., those carbon dioxide emissions resulting from the use of residual material in boilers to generate heat) are not included within the reported Scope 1 emissions from our facilities to avoid double-counting these emissions as both forest emissions and facility emissions.
 Irving will continue to monitor and adapt to best practices and standards for how and where to disclose biogenic emissions.
 For transparency and consistent with the GHG Protocol, biogenic emissions are currently embedded in our forest level accounting rather than as part of facility emissions.
 These biogenic emissions are also reported separately for transparency.

-Forest level accounting for biogenic sources of emissions from forest residues continues to lead to a net removal of 2.3 million tonnes CO_2 from Freehold land in 2020, accounting for 35 per cent of the wood and biomass supply for the Supply Chain.
+Forest level accounting for biogenic sources of emissions from forest residues continues to lead to a net removal of 2.4 million tonnes CO2 from Freehold land in 2022, accounting for 36 per cent of the wood and biomass supply for the Supply Chain.

 Similarly, forest level accounting for forest residues purchased from land not owned by Irving does not lead to that land being a net source of emissions.
-Crown License 6 & 7 (20 per cent of the wood and biomass supply in 2020), other Crown lands and Private Lands in New Brunswick (29 per cent of the wood supply) and private lands in Nova Scotia (6 percent of wood supply) are reported in this manner to Environment and Climate Change Canada annually for preparation of Canada's National Inventory Report by the Province of New Brunswick and Nova Scotia.
+Crown License 7 (20 per cent of the wood and biomass supply), other Crown lands and Private Lands in New Brunswick (29 per cent of the wood supply) and private lands in Nova Scotia (6 percent of wood supply) are reported in this manner to Environment and Climate Change Canada annually for preparation of Canada's National Inventory Report by the Province of New Brunswick and Nova Scotia.
 Each of these sources is not a net emitter of CO2 (Ward 2021 re: New Brunswick and Steenberg, 2022: re Nova Scotia).
-The remaining 10% of the wood supply comes from other private lands in Maine.
+The remaining 10 per cent of the wood supply comes from other private lands in Maine.
 The most recently available published information for Maine from 2018 shows that Maine forests are a net remover of carbon dioxide (Domke et. al. 2020).

-Methane and nitrous oxide emitted because of heat generation from biomass in the manufacturing process are included within the Supply Chain emissions.
+Methane and nitrous oxide emitted because of heat generation from biomass in the manufacturing process are included within the Supply Chain Scope 1 emissions.

-6.3.
-METHODOLOGY
+6.3 METHODOLOGY

-Emissions are reported in accordance with using the half-life factors for different end-uses and the GHG Protocol (WRI 2011).
-Scope 1 and 2 weighted by the proportion of products by endreporting methodology follows guidance from use as reported in the United States Department the Greenhouse Gas Reporting Protocol (GHGRP) of Agriculture (USDA 2020). set by Environment and Climate Change Canada Net Forest Growth removals have been quantified (ECCC 2021) and the United States Environmental using the Carbon Budget Model for the Canadian Protection Agency (EPA 2021) guidance.
-Following Forest Sector, version 3 (CBM-CFS3).
-GHGRP guidelines ensures that Scope 1 and 2 emissions reporting aligns with government GHG A detailed description of the procedures and reporting and allows for comparison to past years. methodology for calculating each emission is Reporting follows the GHG Protocol Scope 2 included in Appendices B and C. Guidance, location-based reporting is used for To improve conservatism in the Declaration, an Scope 2 emissions, which in the Supply Chain's uncertainty analysis was applied to each major case, results in the same reported values as market emission category (Manufacturing and Supply based reporting.
+Emissions are reported in accordance with the GHG Protocol (WRI 2011).
+Scope 1 and 2 reporting methodology follows guidance from the Greenhouse Gas Reporting Protocol (GHGRP) set by Environment and Climate Change Canada (ECCC 2022) and the United States Environmental Protection Agency (EPA 2023) guidance.
+Following GHGRP guidelines ensures that Scope 1 and 2 emissions reporting aligns with government GHG reporting and allows for comparison to past years.
+Reporting follows the GHG Protocol Scope 2 Guidance, location-based reporting is used for Scope 2 emissions, which in the Supply Chain's case, results in the same reported values as market-based reporting.